-- A. All graduate level courses (except those which the faculty and their reviewing colleagues have determined to be substantively equivalent with undergraduate courses) are not automatically transferable. - B. All numbers which have a second digit of "9" (Ex.: ART 2905) are "place keeper" numbers for such courses as directed independent study, thesis hours, etc. Courses with 900 numbers must be evaluated individually and are not automatically transferable. - C. All internships, practicums, clinical experiences and study abroad courses, whatever numbers they carry, are not automatically transferable. - Performance or studio courses in art, dance, theatre, and music are not automatically transferable but must be evaluated individually.
+- A. All numbers which have a second digit of 9 (ex.
+ART 2905) are "place keeper" numbers for courses which are classified as directed independent study, thesis hours, etc. Courses with -900 numbers must be evaluated individually and are not automatically transferable. - B. All internships, practicums, clinical experiences and study abroad courses, whatever numbers they carry, are not automatically transferable. - C. Performance or studio courses in Art, Dance, Theatre, and Music are not automatically transferable but must be evaluated individually.